Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 Largest fish market in the world.
 The Tsukiji Market was the largest in the world.
 The Toyosu Markets is double the size, so it easily retains that distinction.

-Most expensive ever sold at auction.
+Most expensive tuna ever sold at auction.
 At 333.6 million yen ($3.1 million USD at the time), the 612-pound bluefin tuna sold to the “Tuna King” Kiyoshi Kimora in 2019 holds the record for the most expensive tuna ever auctioned.

 Nowadays, the first auction of the year is seen as both a publicity stunt and a ceremonial tradition honoring the industry.
 The top bluefin tuna often sell for around $250,000 USD.
 Prices for the rest of year drop back down to an earthly figure of around $30,000 USD for a large catch.

-Catching the Tuna Auction: An Insider Take
+How To See the Tokyo Tuna Auction: An Insider Take

 If you’ve seen photos or videos of the Tsukiji Tuna Auction, this won’t be the same thing.
 For one, the Toyosu Fish Market is newer and cleaner, but it also feels a lot more sterile in person compared to the old auction area at the Tsukiji Fish Market.

 Like the its predecessor, the auction is not something put on for tourists.
 These are real auctions where a select group of licensed buyers secure tuna for the restaurants and exporters they represent in Japan and around the world.
-No longer can spectators stand in the auction area like the old days.
-You can still view the auction in designated spaces nearby, thus allowing the auction to go on free of disturbances.

 What Time Does The Fish Auction Start?